 STEPHENS STEPS INTO THE P.R.
 FIGHT

 On March 11th, 1861, the Provisional Congress of the Confederate States ratified its new Constitution.
-The new Confederate government modeled the “Constitution of the United States” based on the idea of federalism with three branches, Executive, Judicial and Legislative.
-The existing ‘Rule of Representation’ from the Old Constitution preserved in the new and the status of ‘persons’ maintained with no changes.
+The new Confederate government modeled the “Constitution of the United States” based on the idea of federalism with three branches, Executive, Judicial, and Legislative.
+The existing ‘Rule of Representation’ from the Old Constitution is preserved in the new and the status of ‘persons’ is maintained with no changes.

 On his way to Richmond, VA from Montgomery to promote the new government, Confederate Vice President Alexander Stephens stops off in Savannah, Georgia, and addresses ‘the people’.
 ‘The people’ needed reassurance of the character of their new government.
 During his speech, Stephens allegedly describes slavery as the cornerstone of the new government.
 Modern-day socialists view Stephens’s comments as racist when in fact they were nothing of the kind.

-Stephens ‘alleged’ comments did nothing more than describe the factual ‘status’ of ‘persons’ in indentured servitude of the time as ‘three-fifths’.
+Stephens ‘alleged’ comments did nothing more than describe how other ‘persons’ would be factored in calculating the Ratio of Representation.
 While held at Fort Warren after the war, Stephens affirmed this in his personal diary.
-12 Slavery was legal, and the day’s belief viewed the slave unequal to a freeman, white or black.
+12 Slavery was legal, and the day’s belief viewed the slave as unequal to a freeman, white or black.
 Regardless of the language used, Stephens did nothing more than to reassure ‘the people’ that the character of the Confederate government was no different from the one they just left: a federal republic and the ‘Rule of Representation’ maintained.

 MY FINAL THOUGHTS ON BOYCE